November 3, 2022 | Matt Frommer

 - Reduce spending on highway expansions and interchange projects that increase VMT and GHGs through induced demand and by enabling sprawl.

 Electric vehicles (EVs) are essential to meeting our transportation climate targets, but insufficient on their own to cut emissions fast enough.
-According to state modeling, an optimistic EV adoption scenario where we go from 60,000 EVs in 2022 to 940,000 in 2030 (about 17% of all vehicles on the road), is expected to get Colorado about 55% of the way to our 2030 transportation GHG target (red, yellow, green, and orange wedges in Figure 2).
+According to state modeling, an optimistic EV adoption scenario where we go from 60,000 EVs in 2022 to 940,000 in 2030 (about 17% of all vehicles on the road), is expected to get Colorado about 55% of the way to our 2030 transportation GHG target.
 This assumes Colorado takes action to adopt Advanced Clean Cars 2, Advanced Clean Truck, and Heavy-Duty Omnibus rules requiring manufacturers to sell cleaner vehicles.
 Given that level of EV deployment, the remaining 45% of the total needed emission reductions (blue and teal wedges) must come from reductions in total driving, or VMT.

 The GHG Planning Standard is Colorado’s first concerted and coordinated effort to tackle VMT.
 To be clear, the policy is less about making it difficult to drive and more about making it easier to take other modes of transportation by leveling the playing field.
 Most people drive because it’s the most convenient, fastest, and in some cases, only way to get around.
 This is a policy choice reinforced by decades of investment in projects that move cars more quickly instead of moving people more efficiently, safely, and equitably.